-WALTHAM, Mass. -- Adam Powell, economist and Northeastern University health care informatics professor, believes there are two main areas CIOs must focus in implementing a successful accountable care organization: collecting the right clinical data and analyzing it to find new efficiencies for cutting costs.
+WALTHAM, Mass. -- Adam Powell, economist and Northeastern University health care informatics professor, believes there are two main areas CIOs must focus in implementing a successful accountable care organization: collecting the right clinical data

 More clinical data analytics news

-How meaningful use drives
+How meaningful use drives clinical data analytics

 Using data to improve information management